Photonsters/Slicer/README.md

           PhotonSlicer.exe -s ./STLs/Cube.stl -p /Sqrs.photon -l 0.05 -> /Sqrs.photon
           PhotonSlicer.exe -s ./STLs/Cube.stl -p images -l 0.05    -> ./STLs/Cube/0001.png,..
           PhotonSlicer.exe -s ./STLs/Cube.stl -p ./sliced/ -l 0.05 -> ./sliced/0001.png,..
-          PhotonSlicer.exe -s dialog -p dialog -g True -f False    -> full GUI is used
+          PhotonSlicer.exe -s dialog -p dialog -g True -f False    -> OpenGL is used

 optional arguments:
   -h, --help            show this help message and exit -s STLFILENAME, --stlfilename STLFILENAME
                         name of (binary) stl file to import -p PHOTONFILENAME, --photonfilename PHOTONFILENAME
                         photon file name (ends with '.photon') OR output directory (ends with '/') for images OR 'dialog' to select photon file (only in GUI mode) OR 'dialogdir' to select dir to save images (only in GUI mode) OR 'photon' as argument to generate photon file with same name OR 'images' to generate images in directory with same name as stl these can be combined e.g. './subdir/photon' -l LAYERHEIGHT, --layerheight LAYERHEIGHT